 Include gyroscope control – Select to enable use of a gyroscope that is included in some mobile devices (Apple’s iPhone and iPad, Google’s Nexus line, Samsung’s Galaxy line, etc.).

 Disable on startup – If selected, the gyroscope control will not be on when the panorama starts up.
 It’s recommended to have a button within the skin so the user can enable and disable gyroscope control.

-Use true north – select to use true north and the panorama will always stay true to the direction (like a compass).
-If not selected it just uses the gyroscope and the panorama will move with the device.
+Use true north – Select to use true north and the panorama will always stay true to the direction (like a compass).
+If not selected it will use the gyroscope and the panorama will move with the device.